On the Perils of Cascading Robust Classifiers: A Query-Access, Soundness-Preserving Ensembler

 \section{A Query-Access, Soundness-Preserving Ensembler}

 We present a query-access, soundness-preserving ensembler based on weighted voting in this section.
 Voting is a natural choice for the design of a query-access ensembler but ensuring that the ensembler is soundness-preserving can be subtle.
 Section~\ref{sec:voting_ensemble} defines our ensembler and proves that it is soundness-preserving.
-In Section~\ref{sec:learn_weights}, we describe our algorithm for learning the constituent model weights to be used in weighted voting.
+In Section~\ref{sec:thought}, we present a thought experiment demonstrating that it is possible for a voting ensemble to significantly improve upon the $\cra$ of its constituent models.
+Appendix~\ref{sec:learn_weights} describes our algorithm for learning the weights to be used in weighted voting, and Appendix~\ref{sec:more_eval} presents initial empirical results with the voting ensemble.
+Our results show that improving the $\cra$ via a voting ensemble can be difficult on realistic datasets since it requires the ensemble to demonstrate a suitable balance between diversity and similarity of its constituents, but we believe that this is a fruitful direction for future research.